Future Employment Options for Your Child with Complex Needs

 - The opportunity to socialize with the crew members and, minimally, in the community

-The disadvantages of employment within a mobile crew include colleagues that do not represent the general population.
+The disadvantages of employment within a mobile crew include colleagues who do not represent the general population.

 Sheltered Workshop